-With energy costs rising, you're probably wondering how to keep precious dollars from flying out all the leaks in your walls.
+As energy cost rise, you're probably wondering how to keep precious dollars from flying out all the leaks in your walls.
 The best solution is insulation.
-It will not only tighten things up come winter, it will also keep your air-conditioning from going into overdrive when the weather's still warm.
+It will not only tighten things up come winter, but it will also keep your air-conditioning from going into overdrive when the weather's still warm.
 But before you start tearing down drywall, you'll want to thoroughly research your options.

 Chicago homeowners Jason and Jennifer LaFleur practically became experts last year after insulating the newly renovated kitchen in their 1919 Arts and Crafts bungalow.
 They learned that unlike the traditional pink stuff, some of the most innovative insulation on the market is green, made from various materials, including recycled denim and shredded newspaper.
 But the most airtight is spray foam derived from soybeans.
 This renewable alternative to spray foams—packed principally with petrochemicals—is what the LaFleurs chose for the hub of their home.